raymondworkshop/raymondworkshop.github.io/_posts/learning/2020-03-16-on-leadership-and-coaching.md

 * People skills
     - Emotional Intelligence
         + **what key quality** did this leader possess that was so important for you?
-        + leaders are judeged about how they handle themselves and others
+        + leaders are judged about how they handle themselves and others
             - **how to work with other people** and **how to manage yourself**
             - **self-awareness**
                 + understanding ourselves and seeing ourselves as others see us